tubbo/email_octopus/README.md

 For more information on how to set up your account, read the [API docs][].

+**NOTE:** This project is alpha software, tests are still being written but most of the logic is there.

 ## Installation

 Add this line to your application's Gemfile: